CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-5.md

 # Example 5 Creating Actions

+The ProcessForce API provides a streamlined way to manage manufacturing actions, including pick orders, pick receipts, and production issues/receipts.
+Actions allow you to automate processes such as issuing and receiving materials, reducing manual effort, and improving production efficiency.

+This guide covers how to create different types of actions using the API.

+---

 ## How to work with Actions using ProcessForce API

 An action is an object which gives you the possibility to:

-- Create Pick Orders for one or more Manufacturing Orders
+- Create Pick Orders for one or more Manufacturing Orders.
-- Create Pick Receipts for one or more Manufacturing Orders
+- Create Pick Receipts for one or more Manufacturing Orders.
-- Create Production Receipts/Issues on assigned Pick Order
+- Create Production Receipts/Issues on assigned Pick Order.
 - Create Correction of Production Issues/Receipts.

 1. **Create Pick Receipt for Manufacturing Order**: